 As we get older, there is a myriad of diseases we have to worry about that could affect any area of our bodies.
 That’s why we go to the doctor, get regular lab work done, and pay attention to how our body is feeling.
 The same should go for our eyes, of course.
 As we age, we are more susceptible to conditions like age-related macular degeneration, cataracts, and glaucoma.
 One natural way to address all of these issues is to turn to dietary supplements.
 So, are there any eye vitamins for glaucoma we can add to our regimen?

+Before we get into the specifics of supplementation, it’s important to understand one thing.
 Glaucoma is a serious eye condition that needs to be diagnosed by an eye care specialist.
-But even though the eye doctor can recommend several treatment options to help those suffering from glaucoma, you can also take steps on your own to treat (or better yet, prevent) glaucoma.
+But, even though the eye doctor can recommend several treatment options to help those suffering from glaucoma, you can also take steps on your own to treat (or better yet, prevent) glaucoma.

-For such a common but devastating problem, as glaucoma can lead to blindness, it’s good to know that there are natural vision improvement options out there to save your vision!
+For such a common but devastating problem, it’s good to know that there are natural vision improvement options out there to save your vision!

-A second type of glaucoma, known as acute angel closure glaucoma, is a more aggressive form of glaucoma and will progress more rapidly.
+A second type of glaucoma, known as acute angle closure glaucoma, is more aggressive and will progress more rapidly.
 Symptoms associated with this type of glaucoma include nausea, eye pain, redness, blurred vision, and colored rings around lights.
 This type of glaucoma is actually an emergency situation, so do not hesitate to go to the hospital.

-Glaucoma is most common in people over 40, however people of any age can develop the disease.
-The only real way to find out if you have glaucoma is to have regular vision exams at the eye doctor.
+Glaucoma is most common in people over 40, however, people of any age can develop the disease.
+The only real way to find out if you have glaucoma is to have regular eye exams.
 By having yearly exams, doctors can catch glaucoma before it has a chance to progress further.